 The terminating SIP UA receives the INVITE and normal SIP processing of the call continues, returning “200 OK” or optionally setting up media end-to-end.

-Procedures for SIP RPH Signing
+Procedures for SIP RPH and Priority Header Signing

-This clause will detail the procedures at key elements in the architecture that play a role in asserting, signing and verifying the information in the SIP RPH field in the context of emergency calling.
+This clause will detail the procedures at key elements in the architecture that play a role in asserting, signing and verifying the information in the SIP RPH and Priority header fields in the context of emergency calling.

 Procedures at the IBCF

 The IBCF shall adhere to Clauses 4 and 5.10 in 3GPP [TS 24.229] with additions as noted below.
-For emergency originations, an IBCF will be the exit point from the Originating Service Provider network and the entry point to the NG9-1-1 Emergency Services Network.
+For emergency originations, an IBCF will be the exit point from the Originating Service Provider network and the entry point to an IMS NG9-1-1 Emergency Services Network.
 For emergency originations there will also be an exit point IBCF between the NG9-1-1 Emergency Services Network and the PSAP.
-For callback calls, there will be an IBCF at the entry point of the NG9-1-1 Emergency Services Network facing the PSAP and an IBCF that will be the exit point from the NG9-1-1 Emergency Services Network to the interconnected network.
+For callback calls, there will be an IBCF at the entry point of the IMS NG9-1-1 Emergency Services Network facing the PSAP and an IBCF that will be the exit point from the NG9-1-1 Emergency Services Network to the interconnected network.
 There will also be an IBCF at the entry point into an interconnected network.

 Entry Point IBCF